 49% of Health & Physical Education students are women while men make up 51% of the student body.
 Health & Physical Education is studied the most in the Southeast region of the US.

 The list below ranks colleges based solely on the popularity of their Health & Physical Education degree.
 Read the methodology.

 Schools aren't ranked most popular without reason.
 Check out the college profiles below and see what other areas these schools excel in.

 Texas State University is one of the best schools in the country for Health & Physical Education.
-Phys Ed graduates from Texas State University earn a boost of around 2.8% over the typical income of Phys Ed majors.
+Texas State University Health & Physical Education graduates earn 14.7% more than the standard Phys Ed graduate.
 Positioned in San Marcos, Texas, Texas State offers a dependable, suburban environment for learners.

 Any student who is interested in Health & Physical Education needs to look into Arizona State University - Downtown Phoenix.
-At Arizona State University - Downtown Phoenix, 17.7% of undergrads major in Phys Ed.
+At Arizona State University - Downtown Phoenix, 20.1% of undergrads major in Phys Ed.
 Situated in Phoenix, Arizona, this university is right for young people who thrive in a city setting.

-It's difficult to beat Texas A&M University - College Station if you wish to study Health & Physical Education.
-Situated in College Station, Texas, this college is ideal for students who prosper in a city atmosphere.
+It's difficult to beat San Diego State University if you wish to pursue Health & Physical Education as a major.
+Situated in San Diego, California, this university is best suited for learners who prosper in an urban atmosphere.

 Considering that 54.0% of students at this school receive educational funding, don't forget to complete the FAFSA.
 Freshman students are not required to live on-campus at San Diego State University.
 Find all of San Diego State University's rankings to find out more.

 Every student who is interested in Health & Physical Education needs to check out Michigan State University.
 Graduates of the Phys Ed program earn around $28,200 in their early career salary, and $28,200 in their mid-career salary.
 The setting in a major city is wonderful for students trying to find adequate opportunities for social networking, adventure, and discovery.